ManuelDelpero/WGS/README.md

 ## Optional: Tertiary Analysis Setup for WGS Pipeline

-For those interested in tertiary analysis using VEP and ClinVar, set up the VEP cache directory and download the ClinVar VCF:
+For those interested in tertiary analysis using VEP, ClinVar, and generation of a clincal report set up the VEP cache directory and download the ClinVar VCF:

 ```bash
 mkdir WGS/VEP_cache